-Surprisingly, the Early Years Foundation Stage (EYFS) guidelines currently state that just one person with a current paediatric first aid certificate (12 hours) should be available when children are present or on outings.
-Like many, we believe that that is simply just not enough.
+Early Years Foundation Stage (EYFS) guidelines state that one person with a current paediatric first aid certificate (12 hours) should be available when children are present.
+Worryingly, the same applies to outings.

-As part of gaining Millie’s Mark all settings must ensure that staff are trained in either:
+As part of gaining Millie’s Mark, all settings must ensure that staff are trained in either:

 For more information about Millie’s Mark – visit www.milliesmark.com